How to AirPrint from iPhone to a USB Printer on Windows Across Subnets

 Instructions

-This is a guide for me because it took too much trial and error to get right and I’m in danger of forgetting what finally worked.
+This is a guide for myself because it took too much trial and error to get it right, and I’m in danger of forgetting what finally worked.

 1. Install Avahi in pfSense

 Open up pfSense and head to System > Package Manager.
 Install Avahi.
-This allows mDNS/Bonjour broadcasts to 224.0.0.0:5353 and ff02::fb to be repeated across all participating subnets which is normally not allowed by the 2003 Bonjour protocol specification.
-Sidestep that roadblock nicely:
+This allows mDNS/Bonjour broadcasts to 224.0.0.0:5353 and ff02::fb to be repeated across all participating subnets—normally not allowed by the 2003 Bonjour protocol spec.
+This sidesteps that limitation nicely:

 Install the Avahi daemon in pfSense